New Battery New Alternator Still Not Charging (Quick Fix!)

 - Check the alternator belt and pulley for proper fit.

 So, you just managed to install a new alternator and a new battery in your car.
-But still, the new alternator is not charging your battery.
-Your car’s battery is responsible for supplying power to all of the electrical components in your vehicle.
+But still, your car’s battery won’t charge.

 If the battery has a low charge, then your car will not start.
-As a result, it can ruin your family or business trip.
 In this guide, I will share some useful tips that can help you solve the problem of a new car battery not being charged.Â

-Let’s discuss the causes and solutions of the new battery new alternator still not charging.
+Let’s discuss the causes and solutions of vehicle not being charged after installing new alternator and battery.

 1. Blown Fusible Linkage Causing New Alternator Not Charging Battery